balaramadurai/hugo-travelify-theme/exampleSite/content/post/hugo-travelify-theme-features.md

                 Spain-Plaza-de-Cibeles-Madrid-670x300.jpg
                 spain6-1018x460.jpg

 In order to get your site running, you need to copy `config.toml` and `data/l10n.toml` into the root folders.
-(Please refer to http://gohugo.io/overview/quickstart/ for installing a theme)

 ## The config file